mainakch/cvxfit/README.md

 ## Authors

-This package was written and tested by Mainak Chowdhury, Alon Kipnis and Milind Rao.
+This package was originally written and tested by Mainak Chowdhury, Alon Kipnis and Milind Rao.

 ## Acknowledgements

-This package came out of a course project for EE364b at Stanford University, Spring 2013-14, taught by Prof. Stephen Boyd.
-We would like to thank all members of the awesome teaching staff for their useful feedback and constructive suggestions.
+This package came out of a course project for EE364b at Stanford University, Spring 2014, taught by Prof. Stephen Boyd.
+We would like to thank all members of the awesome teaching staff for their feedback and suggestions.